Large-Scale Minimization of the Pseudospectral Abscissa: Abstract

 \section{Abstract}

 This work concerns the minimization of the pseudospectral abscissa of a matrix-valued function dependent on parameters analytically.
 The problem is motivated by robust stability and transient behavior considerations for a linear control system that has optimization parameters.
 We describe a subspace procedure to cope with the setting when the matrix-valued function is of large size.
 The proposed subspace procedure solves a sequence of reduced problems obtained by restricting the matrix-valued function to small subspaces, whose dimensions increase gradually.
-It possesses desirable features such as the global convergence of the minimal values of the reduced problems to the minimal value of the original problem, and a superlinear convergence exhibited by the decay in the errors of the minimizers of the reduced problems.
+It possesses desirable features such as a superlinear convergence exhibited by the decay in the errors of the minimizers of the reduced problems.
 In mathematical terms, the problem we consider is a large-scale nonconvex minimax eigenvalue optimization problem such that the eigenvalue function appears in the constraint of the inner maximization problem.
 Devising and analyzing a subspace framework for the minimax eigenvalue optimization problem at hand with the eigenvalue function in the constraint require special treatment that makes use of a Lagrangian and dual variables.
 There are notable advantages in minimizing the pseudospectral abscissa over maximizing the distance to instability or minimizing the $\mathcal{H}_\infty$ norm; the optimized pseudospectral abscissa provides quantitative information about the worst-case transient growth, and the initial guesses for the parameter values to optimize the pseudospectral abscissa can be arbitrary, unlike the case to optimize the distance to instability and $\mathcal{H}_\infty$ norm that would normally require initial guesses yielding asymptotically stable systems.

 \begin{AMS} 65F15, 93C05, 93D09, 90C26, 90C47 \end{AMS}